yosephendale722/Noog-YE/README.md

-# Noog-Local-Music-Player
+# Spot-Local-Music-Player
 ![Mocha](Screenshots/update_final.png)

-Noog is a Spotify-like local music player for Android, built with Jetpack Compose and Media3.
+Spot is a Spotify-like local music player for Android, built with Jetpack Compose and Media3.
 It is made for smooth playback, animated canvas-style covers, and a clean, modern listening experience.

 ⚠ NB.
 The app is still in development, so you may run into bugs, missing features, or a few stability issues.